Philosophy, music and visual art: too many engagements? Too much on my plate?

 art > < philosophy

-Since then, I work and travel the world as a ‘philosophical activist’, researching and lecturing on ethics of science and technology and on how human rights should steer global politics dealing with the complex social problems we face.
+Since then, I work and travel the world as a ‘philosophical activist‘, researching and lecturing on the value of education ‘for a cosmopolitanism beyond comfort zones’, on why and how human rights should steer global politics dealing with the complex social problems we face, and on the ethics of science and technology.
 In 2006, I ‘officially’ established The Institute of Idle Curiosity for Elements of Seduction.
-That all-encompassing art project is at the same time a metaphor for this exploration of the spectrum ‘between atmospheres and arguments’ and a framework for my activities.
+That all-encompassing art project is at the same time a metaphor for this exploration of the spectrum ‘between atmospheres and arguments’ and a critical framework for my ‘activist’ activities.